 LOS BRONCES PROJECT

-The aim of the expansion project was to extend the mine’s life to 2036.
+The aim of the expansion project is to extend the mine’s life to 2036.

 But environmentalists have raised concerns about the project’s potential impact on a glacier and water supplies in the region, about 65km from the capital Santiago.